-Deposition rate is often used as a measure of potential productivity, although many other factors contribute to operator duty cycle and hence productivity.
-A graph of comparative deposition rates of different welding processes is shown in Figure 1.
+Deposition rate is often used as a measure of potential productivity although many other factors contribute, particularly operator duty cycle.
+A graph of comparative deposition rates for different welding processes is shown in Figure 1.
 It should be pointed out that, although compared here, the solid wire gas metal arc welding (GMAW) process has not found widespread use in the power generation industry mainly due to concerns over lack-of-fusion, sensitivity to welder error and demands for more sophisticated power sources.